Learn how to draw an owl that is cute, colorful, and beaming with personality!

 You can really have a lot of fun with this lesson and use different colors and designs each time when decorating the owl's wings, head, eyes and body.
 The possibilities are endless!

-This lesson is an excerpt from my upcoming book, Draw Groovy, a 64-page book containing easy step-by-step lessons on how to draw cute, whimsical images decorated with fun patterns and colorful designs.
+This lesson is an excerpt from Draw Groovy, my 64-page book containing easy step-by-step lessons on how to draw cute, whimsical images decorated with fun patterns and colorful designs.

 You can use any medium you want: pencil, colored pencils, markers, crayons, pens, gel pens - whatever you have on hand!